rb3267/Personal-Projects-RB/README.md

 1. Estimating π Using the Monte-Carlo Method

 This was a simple homework problem from my thermodynamics and statistical mechanics class.
 This was done by generating random x-y points ranging from -1 to 1 and calculating the ratio of points within the unit circle to the total number of points.
 It was an introduction to the MonteCarlo Method, which can be used for creating realistic molecular simulations.
-The class also introduced the Metropolis–Hastings algorithm, which is a Markov chain Monte Carlo (MCMC).

 2. PDFtoExcelTableConverter for Halstead-Reitan Neuropsychological Battery